Multi-organ transplants treat two or more failing or diseased organs by replacing them with healthy ones, usually from the same donor.

 Paying for Your Transplant

 Rely on our financial coordinator to help you with every financial aspect of your transplant surgery.
-We accept most major insurance plans for transplant services.
+UC San Diego Health accepts most major insurance plans for transplant services.

 Our Transplant Services